regine/meltmodel/contributing.md

   in the branch you've made.
 Continue this by repeating steps 2 - 5.
 When your code is ready to be included in the model's "official" code, proceed to 6.

+5. __Deleting a Branch__:
+  Git's branches are easy to make, and easy to delete.
+If we decide that the changes we've made on the branch aren't to our likeing, and want to get rid of them entirely, we can delete the entire branch.
+  Here we're going to delete the ```skin_temperature``` branch.
+  We shoudld first make sure that we're on different branch from the one we're deleting:

+        $ git checkout release_0.2
+  we can then delete the branch in our working copy

+        $ git branch -d skin_temperature

+  This only deletes the local version of the branch; if this branch has been pushed to Github, we can delete it there too.
+This should be done with caution.

+        $ git push origin :skin_temperature

 6. __Submit a pull request__:
-  A good way to let people know that you've been working on the model, and that your changes may be ready to be merged into he model, is to submit a Pull Request through Github.
+  A good way to let people know that you've been working on the model, and that your changes may be ready to be merged into the model, is to submit a Pull Request through Github.
 Once you've submitted a Pull request, people can review the changes, discuss modifications, and submit follow-up commits if need be.
 Github's
   [help page](https://help.github.com/articles/using-pull-requests)
   on Pull Requests is a good place to learn more about Pull Requests.

-8. __Merge Into Master__:
+7. __Merge Into Master__:
   Once changes have been reviewed and approved, our final task is to merge them into the main code repository.
 This can be done in two ways: